RRIF and LIF Withdrawal Schedule

 - The default RRSP to RRIF conversion age is 71 so the income starts at age 72.

-- The default LIRA to LIF conversion age is the year prior to the retirement age so the income starts at retirement.
+- The default LIRA to LIF conversion age is the year before the retirement age so the income starts at retirement.

 - A DCPP (Defined Contribution Pension Plan) account will convert to a LIF at the LIRA to LIF conversion age.

 - Minimum RRIF and LIF withdrawals are enforced by the software in the year following the conversion.
-The withdrawals are based on the age of the account owner, but the withdrawals can be based on the age of the younger spouse under the Scenario Settings.
+The withdrawals are based on the age of the account owner, but the withdrawals can be based on the age of the younger spouse.

 - LIF maximum withdrawals are enforced for all provinces except Saskatchewan.

-- The LIF jurisdiction can be selected under Scenario Setup -> Settings -> Registered Assets.
+- The LIF jurisdiction can be selected from the DCPP/LIRA/LIF Tab under Scenario Setup -> Assets -> Capital Assets.
 If this setting is not selected, the default jurisdiction for a LIRA/LIF is the client's province of residence.

 Changing the Default Settings